justinmeiners/srcweave/README.md

 **Known incompatibilities:**

-You can convert files from Literate with only minor changes.
+You can migrate files from Literate with only minor changes.
 Here are the important differences:

 - In literate, any block named with a file extension becomes a file.